affrae/ghas-report-downloader/README.md

 Goal is to list reports and allow the user to select the report they want to download.
 Also to teach myself some Ruby.

-Repoirts will be downloaded in `.sarif` format and can be viewed in a IDE's SARIF viewer plugin
+Reports will be downloaded in `.sarif` format and can be viewed in a IDE's SARIF viewer plugin

 ## Requirements